ben-kaufman/arc.js/docs/Home.md

 2. optionally migrating the Arc contracts to the testnet, necessary for Ganache but not for Kovan or MainNet.
 3. using the Arc.js code in your application

+We'll continue by assuming you want to run your application against Ganache.

 <a name="migratetoganache"></a>
 ## Set up Ganache with Arc Contracts